victorporof/firefox-restartless-template/README.md

 Take a look at [this wiki](https://developer.mozilla.org/en-US/docs/Tools/DevToolsColors) for the recommended pallete used by default throughout the Firefox developer tools.
 Try using those colors for a consistent look and feel.

+## Localizing

+It's always nice having your add-on available in multiple languages.

+Add your localized strings to [strings.dtd](https://github.com/victorporof/Restartless-Template/blob/master/locale/en-US/strings.dtd) and [strings.properties](https://github.com/victorporof/Restartless-Template/blob/master/locale/en-US/strings.properties).

+Generally, `strings.dtd` is used for static messages, added in the markup as soon as it's loaded, e.g in [tool.xul](https://github.com/victorporof/Restartless-Template/blob/master/chrome/tool.xul#L24).
+On the other hand, `strings.properties` is used for dynamic messages, which need to be set (or formatted) programatically, e.g. in [tool.js](https://github.com/victorporof/Restartless-Template/blob/master/chrome/tool.js#L35).

+Your default language bundle is specified by the [chrome.manifest](https://github.com/victorporof/Restartless-Template/blob/master/chrome.manifest).

 ## Remoting

 The Firefox Developer Tools have support for remote debugging.
 The protocol is described in depth [here](https://wiki.mozilla.org/Remote_Debugging_Protocol).
 If you want to make your add-on work with remote debugging, you'll have to support remote targets and [allow the add-on to use them](https://github.com/victorporof/Restartless-Template/blob/master/bootstrap.js#L59).